jrehor/kcc/README.md

 **Practice:**

 This is your first, and a tough one.
-Make an effort not to type any new instructions into your local binary computer terminal.
+Make an effort not to type any new instructions into your local binary computer.
 Just join us in celebrating life, for a short 30 seconds.

 -------------------

-You managed to do that, so we have some spare entropy in the Universe for some more source code, so push on.
+You managed to do that, so we have some spare entropy in the Universe for some extra source code, so push on.

 ### remarks on parlance

-The most important terminology in k that is essential for you to learn revolves around functions.
+The most important terminology in k revolves around functions.
 Functions in k are first-class citizens. k has lambdas, eval, apply, recursion, and then some.
 It takes a leap of faith to believe it, but k is probably more lispy than certain Lisps, only you don't need to get past any parens to be able to read it.
 In a strict sense, though, since there are no linked lists under the hood, k is clearly not lisp, because it was designed to be fast.

 -------------------